-In 2012, I was given my first pedigree goat kid as a very generous leaving gift by my work colleagues when I left a busy job in the Square Mile to look after my son.
-My colleagues knew I was interested in cheese making, kept a few ex batt hens in the garden and had recently purchased a small plot of land in the Suffolk countryside with my husband Tim.
-This gift set me on a path that I could never have imagined and in a few short years the Fulibroch Dairy was up and running supporting our small herd of pedigree British Toggenburg dairy goats.
+In 2012, Tereza Fairbairn was given her first pedigree goat kid as a very generous leaving gift by her work colleagues when she left a busy job in the Square Mile to look after her son.
+Her colleagues knew she was interested in cheese making, kept a few ex batt hens in the garden and had recently purchased a small plot of land in the Suffolk countryside.
+This gift set us on a path that could never have been imagined and in a few short years the Fulibroch Dairy was up and running supporting a small herd of pedigree British Toggenburg dairy goats.

 The herd took its name from the area where it is situated, a long forgotten hamlet of the Middle Ages known as Fulebroc after the ‘full’ or ‘foul’ brook that runs to this day down to meet the River Stour.
 A breeding programme followed, and the Fulibroch Herd was established attending agricultural shows, milk recording and selling pedigree livestock.

-Although I was happy that the dairy was using all its by-products it wasn’t using all its waste and an ever growing manure pile constantly bothered me.
-We made a decision to grow rhubarb mulched in the manure irrigated by an old well with the pump powered by the dairy solar panels.
-Now Tim’s project entirely, the rhubarb patch contains crowns that have traversed generations of local families and are known locally for their taste and productivity rather than being horticulturally known varieties.
+Although we were happy that the dairy was using all its by-products it wasn’t using all its waste and an ever growing manure pile constantly bothered us.
+So we made a decision to grow rhubarb mulched in the manure irrigated by an old well with the pump powered by the dairy solar panels.
+The rhubarb patch contains crowns that have traversed generations of local families and are known locally for their taste and productivity rather than being horticulturally known varieties.

 The dairy now offers seasonal products all year round, and using all it's waste and being sustainable, is environmentally friendly.
 This has generated a lot of interest and we are privileged to provide talks and host private groups to the dairy for those who wish to see our circular model, and learn about setting up similar initiatives themselves.